A Social Network Analysis of Occupational Segregation

-Our outcome on the first-best social optimum hinges for a large part on the fact that the social planner is able to increase employment by increasing segregation, while still controlling wage inequality.
-In reality however, a social planner may not have this amount of control.
-Perhaps a more feasible policy is a policy in which the social planner enforces and stabilizes integration, but where the exact allocation of workers to occupations is determined by individual incentives.
-In the case of segregation there would be a potentially large inequality in payoffs between the social groups, whereas in the case of integration there may be complete payoff equality, but employment may be lower.
-This suggests a second-best analysis of social welfare, in which there is a potential trade-off of segregation between network benefits and inequality.
-Such an analysis is unfeasible without further specification of the parameters, hence we will perform that analysis subsequent to calibrating the model for suitable parameters and functional forms.
+Our outcome on the first-best social optimum hinges for a large part on the fact that the social planner is able to increase employment by directly increasing segregation through forced occupational switches of workers, while hardly affecting wage inequality.
+In reality though, a social planner may not have this amount of control.
+Perhaps more feasible would be a policy in which the social planner enforces and stabilizes integration, but where the exact allocation of workers to occupations is still determined by individual incentives, thus envisaging a potential trade-off of segregation between network benefits and inequality.
+This suggests a second-best analysis of social welfare, in which -- as more detailed in the next subsection of the paper -- the social planner is not able to fully control the measure of workers choosing one (or the other) education, $\mu_{R}$ and $\mu_{G}$, but could nevertheless \emph{stabilize a symmetric equilibrium}, such that the same measure of workers in both social groups chooses a particular education, $\mu_{R}=\mu_{G}=\mu^{S}$.
+Such an analysis is however unfeasible without further parameter specifications, hence we will perform that analysis subsequent to calibrating the model for suitable parameters and functional forms.